GoogleCloudPlatform/document-intake-accelerator/README.md

 # Quick Start

-For a Quick Start guide refer to the [Workshop Lab1](docs/Lab1.md), that explains how to install CDA engine into the GCP Argolis environment with a public external end point.
+For a Quick Start and Demo Guide refer to the [Workshop Lab1](docs/Lab1.md), that explains how to install CDA engine into the GCP Argolis environment with a public external end point.
 Use this README.md to explore in-depth customizations and installation options if needed.

 ## Prerequisites